New James Bond hardbacks available now

 Alongside Casino Royale, Live and Let Die and Goldfinger represent the best-loved of Ian Fleming’s James Bond books.
 These novels not only established the character and iconography of Bond that we still love today, they also proved Fleming’s mettle as a first-class writer wrapped up in exploring the extravagances and excesses of a post-war world.

 We’re thrilled to present this electrifying set which combines scintillating designs and fascinating new intel with some of the finest writing from Fleming’s typewriter.
-Just in time for Christmas, the new hardbacks will be hitting bookshops in the UK on 2nd November and are priced at £12.99.
+Just in time for Christmas, the new hardbacks were released in the UK on 2nd November and are priced at £12.99.